Thilak-cm/Thilak-cm/README.md

 ###### you should try out monkeytype.com it really is amazing

 🌱 I’m currently learning
-- building and deploying ML projects
+- building and deploying ML and DL projects
 - german!
-Haben sie einen guten tag xD
+Haben sie einen guten tag
 - the art of self sufficiency by cooking, getting organised using notion and a bunch of other things

 🐽  When I'm not here, I' most probably: